read-write-web/banana-wiki/Scripting-with-Ammonite.md

 ## Purpose and method

-In my [Friend of a Friend](http://xmlns.com/foaf/spec/) profile, I keep the names of the people I know, so that if a link goes bad, I can remember who was at the end of the link, and also to allow user interfaces to give some information about what I was intending to link to, so as to allow immediate display without downloading more information.
+In the [Friend of a Friend](http://xmlns.com/foaf/spec/) profile we [downloaded above](http://bblfish.net/people/henry/card), Henry keeps the names of the people he knows, so that
+ * if a link goes bad, he can remember who was at the end of the link
+ * to allow user interfaces to immediately give some information about what he was intending to link to to, without having to downloading more information.

-But most of the information is actually now in my profile - why after all should I keep my profile up to date about where my friends live, who their friends are, what their telephone number is, where their blogs are located, etc....
-If I did not share responsibility with others in keeping data up to date, I would soon have to maintain all the information in the world.
+But most of the information is actually not in his profile - why after all should he keep his profile up to date about where his friends live, who their friends are, what their telephone number is, where their blogs are located, etc....
+If he did not share responsibility with others in keeping data up to date, he would soon have to maintain all the information in the world.

-That is where linked data comes  in.
-The URLs used in the names of the relations and the names of the entities refer (directly and often indirectly via urls ending in #entities) to documents maintained by others - in this case the people I know.
+That is where linked data comes  in: it allows different people and organisations to share the burden of maintaining information.
+The URLs used in the names of the relations and the names of the subjects and objects refer (directly and often indirectly via urls ending in #entities) to documents maintained by others - in this case the people Henry knows.

 So the next step is to follow links from one resource to another, download those documents, turn them into graphs, etc...
 We can do this if the pointers of the `PointedGraph` we named `knows`